Ozempic vs Mounjaro – Which Medication is Better for Weight Loss?

 While the side effect profiles are similar, individual experiences may vary.
 Some patients report more intense side effects with one medication over the other.

-What is better for weight loss: Ozempic or Mounjaro?
+What is better: Ozempic or Mounjaro?

-1. Your individual health profile
+1. Individual health profile

-2. How well you tolerate the medication
+2. How well individuals tolerate the medication

 4. Cost and insurance coverage